ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 |:------------ |:------------ |
 | **Distributed Router** | Provides basic packet forwarding and distributed east-west routing functions  \n Spans all transport nodes  \n On ESXi runs as kernel module |
 | **Service Router** | Provides gateway services  \n - NAT  \n - Load Balancer  \n - Gateway firewall  \n - North-south routing  \n - VPN  \n - DNS Forwarding  \n - DHCP |
 {: caption="Table 2.
-NSX-T Distributer and Service Routers" caption-side="top"}
+NSX-T Distributer and Service Routers" caption-side="bottom"}

 Some key NSX-T concepts do not correspond to NSX-V functions.
 You need to review the following concepts so you can understand the NSX-T design implementation.
 * An edge services cluster is one or more VMs or physical machines that participate in an NSX-T virtual fabric.
 They are endpoints for the overlay network transport zones and VLAN backed transport zones.
 An edge services cluster can support a single T0 gateway instance.